 The consumption and/or possession of any alcoholic beverage by any person younger than 21 years of age is forbidden as provided by state law.
 ATI prohibits the use, possession, manufacture, sale or distribution by its students, faculty and staff of any illegal drug.
+This includes all forms of marijuana and synthetic marijuana, regardless of the legality of either substance.
+A state's legalization of marijuana and/or the possession of a legitimate medical marijuana card are not accepted as exceptions to this policy.
+Under federal law marijuana remains classified as a Schedule I drug and its possession and use by any individual, regardless of age, are prohibited.
 Students, faculty and staff are reminded that unlawful possession, distribution or use of alcohol or illegal drugs may subject individuals to criminal prosecution.
 ATI may refer violation of prescribed conduct to the appropriate authorities for prosecution in connection with federal and state laws.